MUSI 5068. Independent Study. 1-3 Hours.

 MUSI 5388.
 Seminar In Literature.
 3 Hours.

-Advanced study of literature for the various applied music areas.
-Individual research projects and class performance. ( Two enrollments allowed, 3 hrs. each).
+Students engage in advanced study of literature for the various applied music areas, which includes individual research projects and class performance.
+(Two enrollments allowed, 3 hrs. each).

 MUSI 5398.
 Adv Study in Appl Discipline.
 1-3 Hours.

 Students focus on advanced studies in the appropriate field of study.
 Credit 3